Unnati Pediatric Rehabilitation center

 Sensory Integration Therapy

-Sensory Integration Therapy, also known as Ayres Sensory Integration (ASI), is a therapeutic approach designed to help individuals with sensory processing difficulties.
-Developed by Dr. A. Jean Ayres in the 1970s, this therapy aims to improve how the brain processes and responds to sensory information from the body and the environment.
+Sensory Integration Therapy, also known as Ayres Sensory Integration (ASI), is a therapeutic approach designed to support individuals with sensory processing disorder and related challenges.
+Developed by Dr. A. Jean Ayres in the 1970s, this therapy focuses on enhancing how the brain interprets and responds to sensory input from the body and environment.
+It is particularly beneficial for children with Autism and ADHD, helping them improve self-regulation, attention, and functional participation in daily activities.

 Sensory integration is the neurological process that organizes sensations from one’s own body and the surrounding environment, making it possible to use the body effectively within the environment.
 It involves seven senses: